 All right, so that’s how you tell an incredible story.
 We’ve got three acts.
 You’ve got two parts of each act.
 Now how do we apply that to your About page?

-In this second version, what you’re going to do instead is you would say, my whole life I wanted to run faster, but the problem was my shoes wouldn’t keep up.
-So now we’ve taken your customer story and we’re telling it through your eyes.
-So your entire About page turns into a page of empathy and connection and when your customers read your story, they’re actually seeing their story and the entire time they’re connecting with you.
+So, you could say something like, “My whole life I wanted to run faster, but the problem was I felt like my shoes were just weighing me down.”
+So now we’ve taken your customer’s story and we’re telling it through your eyes.
+So your entire About page turns into a page of empathy and connection.

 Even though we’re looking at this particular web page through your eyes, your customers will still see their own story, and that’s what we want.
 Because when your customers see their story, they trust you more.
 They feel like you understand what they’re going through and you can help them solve their problem, which means they buy more from you and your company grows.